Freddie Freeman Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 27th in MLB.

-- The Nationals have the 20th-ranked team ERA among all league pitching staffs (4.48).
+- The Nationals have the 19th-ranked team ERA among all MLB pitching staffs (4.40).

-- Nationals pitchers combine to surrender 66 total home runs at a rate of 1.2 per game (to rank 22nd in the league).
+- Nationals pitchers combine to rank 22nd in baseball in home runs given up (67 total, 1.2 per game).

-- Williams gets the start for the Nationals, his 11th of the season.
-He is 2-2 with a 4.32 ERA and 37 strikeouts in 50 2/3 innings pitched.
+- Irvin (1-2) takes the mound for the Nationals in his sixth start of the season.
+He's put together a 5.32 ERA in 22 2/3 innings pitched, with 19 strikeouts.

-- The righty's most recent time out was on Wednesday against the San Diego Padres, when he went 5 2/3 innings, surrendering three earned runs while allowing three hits.
+- In his most recent time out on Thursday, the righty tossed four innings against the San Diego Padres, giving up two earned runs while surrendering two hits.

-- In 10 games this season, the 31-year-old has put up an ERA of 4.32, with 6.7 strikeouts per nine innings.
-Opponents are hitting .254 against him.
+- The 26-year-old has amassed a 5.32 ERA and 7.8 strikeouts per nine innings in five games this season, while allowing a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.